JanssenProject/jans/docs/janssen-server/auth-server/tokens/oauth-tx-tokens.md

     /**
      *
      * @param context context refers to io.jans.as.server.service.external.context.ExternalScriptContext
      * @return lifetime of tx_token in seconds.
-It must be more then 0 or otherwise it will be ignored by server.
+It must be more than 0 or otherwise it will be ignored by server.
      */
     @Override
     public int getTxTokenLifetimeInSeconds(Object context) {